brainlife/docs/docs/tutorial/prf-mapping.md

 1. generate anatomical surfaces using Freesurfer,
 1. map pRF data using an atlas,
+1. compute statistics of cortical thickness and volume across eccentricities
 #1. and map pRF data using fMRI pRF data

 ### Copy appropriate data over from a single subject in the HCP 7T / Retinotopy (pRF) project